These Numbers Show Favorable Signs for Community Health Systems Inc. (CYH)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 22.84% loss in the last 1 month and extending the period to 3 months gives it a 39.26%, and is 15.35% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.81% over the week and 9.65% over the month.
+The stock witnessed a 38.13% loss in the last 1 month and extending the period to 3 months gives it a 48.65%, and is -2.29% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.40% over the week and 9.18% over the month.

 Community Health Systems Inc. (CYH) Analyst Forecasts